demure/dotfiles/i3/lemonbar/README.md

 * `lemonbar` (which used to be know as `bar`)
   * I use [lemonbar krypt-n] instead of [lemonbar].
    * I do *not* recommend the vanila lemonbar, as it's xft font support is... crap?
+   * On debian depends on libxcb1-dev, libxcb-xinerama0-dev, xcb-randr0-dev, libxft-dev, and a few other things (I listed the less common ones).
+* `gawk`, as I wrote my fancy awk using it.
 * You need [conky]
   * on debian sid, I use the `conky-all` package
   * on arch, make sure the wireless support compiled in.
 The AUR `conky-git` might be what you want.